Sam-Osian/PFD-toolkit/docs/index.md

 ![PFD Toolkit](assets/header.png)

-*Lead Developer: Sam Osian*

-*Contributor: John Pytches*

 ---

 ## Background

-**PFD Toolkit** is an open-source Python package built to transform the way researchers, policymakers, and analysts access and analyse Prevention of Future Death (PFD) reports from coroners in England and Wales.
+*PFD Toolkit* is an open-source Python package created to transform how researchers, policymakers, and analysts accessed and analysed Prevention of Future Death (PFD) reports from coroners in England and Wales.

 ### The problem

-PFD reports are vital public documents that highlight risks and drive changes to help prevent future fatalities.
-Yet, they remain significantly underused — largely because they are difficult to work with in practice.
-Barriers include:
+PFD reports have long served as urgent public warnings — issued when coroners identified risks that could, if ignored, lead to further deaths.
+Yet despite being freely available, these reports were chronically underused.
+This was for one simple reason: they were a *nightmare* to work with.
+Common issues included:

-- There being no easy way to download reports in bulk
+ * No straightforward way to download reports in bulk

-- Inconsistent formatting that makes traditional web scraping unreliable
+ * Wildly inconsistent formats, making traditional web scraping unreliable

-- No system for tracking recurring or emerging themes
+ * No system for surfacing recurring themes

-- Widespread miscategorisation of reports, making analysis cumbersome
+ * Widespread miscategorisation of reports, creating research limitations

-- No way for users to easily screen reports to identify cases relevant to their research
+ * No easy way for users to screen reports for cases relevant to their research

-As a result, analysing PFD reports has previously been a slow, manual process — taking months or even years to complete.
+As a result, valuable insights often ended up buried beneath months or even years of manual admin.
+Researchers were forced to sift through thousands of reports one by one, wrestle with patchy metadata, and code themes by hand.

 ### Our solution

+PFD Toolkit acts as a one-stop-shop for extracting, screening and analysing PFD report data.

-We've collected all PFD reports, and made them available in a single, downloadable dataset that looks like this:
+The package brings together every PFD report and made them available in a single, downloadable dataset, ready for instant analysis.
+This dataset looks like this:

 | url                                   | id         | date       | coroner      | area                           | receiver                  | investigation           | circumstances       | concerns         |
 |----------------------------------------|------------|------------|------------------|--------------------------------|---------------------------|-----------------------------------|----------------------------|--------------------------|